 He won the French League Championship in 1988 before moving to Japan seven years later for an 18 month stint.

 Wenger did not take long to adapt to life in English football and guided Arsenal to their first Premier League title in the 1997/98 season.

 He repeated the feat once again in the 2001/02 season before making history in 2003/04, as his side went unbeaten throughout the entire league campaign on the way to sealing a third Premier League crown.

-Wenger has added six FA Cup triumphs to his collection with the Gunners and was voted Manager of the Year in 1998, 2002 and 2004.
+The Frenchman has added seven FA Cup triumphs to his collection with the Gunners - the most of any manager - and was voted Manager of the Year in 1998, 2002 and 2004.